 Now a multi-billion-dollar industry, influencer marketing is another way to describe a popular online figure being paid to promote a product or service online.
 These influencers can be paid in the multiple thousands for an Instagram story, for example, which would take them just minutes to post.
 This amounts to thousands of their followers flooding to purchase what they have advertised.

 You can understand then why brands flock to these influencers in order to collaborate with them.
 However, in recent times, there has been cause for caution and influencers are being watched more closely.
 And although it's an effective marketing tool for brands and businesses, is it having an overall negative impact for those being exposed to it on a daily or even hourly basis?

 Now there is no denying the power of social influencing.
 It's a tool that any business selling a product or service should be using.
-The simple reason behind this is that it just works. report buying fashion and beauty products based on Instagram posts, and this doesn’t just apply to large brands or celebrity influencers.
+The simple reason behind this is that it just works.
+72 per cent of millennials report buying fashion and beauty products based on Instagram posts, and this doesn’t just apply to large brands or celebrity influencers.
 I myself have, in the past, made money from an app simply by uploading pictures of clothes I have worn and tagging where I got them from.
 If others then buy the clothes through my tags, I earn money.
 But trust me, I am by no means a social media influencer!
 Although I am, perhaps, a 'micro-influencer'.